Zoomdata/edc-cratedb/README.md

 ## Limitations

-This connector has only been tested with the version 0.55.4 of crate.io.
-It's not guaranteed to work with any other versions.
+The connector uses the CrateDB JDBC driver 2.x, which means that it is compatible with CreateDB >= 0.57.0.
+The driver does not use the CrateDB transport port to connect to a CrateDB server any longer and the connection string format has changed since the driver version 1.x.

+Please see the [CrateDB JDBC documentation](https://crate.io/docs/reference/jdbc/en/2.1.2/#jdbc-driver-class) for further reference.

 ## Additional Notes

 Although this implementation uses Java and some freely available libraries for convenience, they are not a *requirement* for building a connector server.

 Any language capable of generating code from [Apache Thrift](https://thrift.apache.org/) can be used.